 Although DrawingApp is free to use, premium in-app purchases are available.

 DrawingApp works with Apple Pencil (only on iPads that support Apple Pencil).
-It has good reviews on the Play Store, and it has a small size of less than 50MB, so it won’t take up too much space on your device.
+The app is lightweight and doesn’t take much space on your device.

 Doodle Art is perhaps a simpler app, for simpler drawings, but it is still very good.
 After all, it is meant for doodles, not complex sketches, but it does a pretty good job of what it was intended to do.